 There we go!
 Doesn’t that make you want to buy the game?

 Nintendo Life did a Doshin retrospective review of the GameCube release in 2020 and overall praised the title, saying it was well worth digging up for a go.

 This version (free from the constraints of being 64DD only) was a big hit in Japan, topping the charts and eventually becoming the ninth best selling game of 2002.

 Here in England, it reached number nine in the charts.
 Something of a surprise, given how bloody bizarre the thing is.

 However, just eight months after the European launch Param went defunct.
 In may of 2003, to be precise.

-In its brief existence, the develop made three games.
-All of them developments on the Doshin concept.
+In its brief existence, the developer made three games.
+All of them based on the Doshin concept.

 And that’s it.
 Nothing else.
 Param clearly had some otherworldly desire to see this idea through and we must commend it for these crazed efforts.

 Believe it or not, the GameCube soundtrack for Doshin is really quite entertaining.
 Sure, it’s as weird as hell, but what else would you expect?

 Each track seems to mishmash various genres into a hybrid and curious entity, also chucking in distorted effects for good… effect.